0xspringtime/voicevox-anki/README.md

 __Method 1__

-1. Download the Generate Batch Audio add-on from https://ankiweb.net/shared/info/1156270186 by copy and pasting the code 1156270186 into Tools > Add-ons > Get Add-ons
+1. Download the Generate Batch Audio add-on from https://ankiweb.net/shared/info/1156270186 by copying and pasting the code 1156270186 into Tools > Add-ons > Get Add-ons

-2. Go to https://voicevox.su-shiki.com/su-shikiapis/ and at step 1 click the hyperlink at "こちら", then pass the reCAPTCHA to receive your API key at a new page in a field under "apiKeyをコピー", save this for later.
+2. Go to https://voicevox.su-shiki.com/su-shikiapis/ and at step 1, click the hyperlink at "こちら", then pass the reCAPTCHA to receive your API key at a new page in a field under "apiKeyをコピー", save this for later use.
 The API key has a daily limit but it is very high and multiple keys can be made by a single user.

 3. Now, go to the anki card browser and select all cards you would like to add voicevox tts to.
 Click Edit > Generate Bulk Audio.
 In the new window click "Add Source" and move the new field to the top in priority.
 This is important so the add-on uses voicevox first instead of the other sources.